konveyor/konveyor.github.io/content/Move2Kube/Installation/installCLI.md

 USE_SUDO=false bash <(curl https://raw.githubusercontent.com/konveyor/move2kube/main/scripts/install.sh)
 ````

-**Options**
+2. Consider setting the following options.

 * The script installs to /usr/local/bin by default.
 To install to a different directory:

 ```
 MOVE2KUBE_INSTALL_DIR=/my/new/install/dir bash <(curl https://raw.githubusercontent.com/konveyor/move2kube/main/scripts/install.sh)
 ```
-* Consider making the installation directory in the PATH to run Move2Kube as move2kube instead of /my/new/install/dir/move2kube.
+* Make the installation directory in the PATH to run Move2Kube as move2kube instead of /my/new/install/dir/move2kube.
 * Combine the above two environment variables to install without sudo and install to a different directory.

 ```